Airbus (EPA:AIR) PT Set at €109.00 by Deutsche Bank Aktiengesellschaft

-Deutsche Bank Aktiengesellschaft set a €109.00 ($128.24) price objective on Airbus (EPA:AIR) in a research report released on Tuesday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Deutsche Bank Aktiengesellschaft set a €109.00 ($128.24) price target on Airbus (EPA:AIR) in a research note released on Tuesday morning, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the stock.

 Airbus SE designs, manufactures, and distributes aerospace products and solutions in the Netherlands and internationally.
 The company operates through three segments: Airbus, Airbus Helicopters, and Airbus Defence and Space.
 The company's Airbus segment develops, manufactures, markets, and sells commercial jet aircraft of approximately 100 seats; and regional turboprop aircraft and aircraft components, as well as provides aircraft conversion and related services.